Overview

 Symptoms of monkeypox

-The incubation period (duration from exposure to onset of symptoms) of monkeypox is from six to thirteen days but can range from 5 to 21 days.
+The incubation period (duration from exposure to onset of symptoms) of monkeypox is six to thirteen days but can range from 5 to 21 days.

 Mainly monkeypox symptoms include: